PiwikPRO/PPMS-PublicDocs/data_collection/processing/channel_detection.rst

 Channel detection approach
 -----------------

-This section describes how Piwik detects a channel from the tracked event.
+This section describes how Piwik PRO Analytics detects a channel from the tracked event.
 The order this section is arranged by represents the order of detection.
 Detection stops when the conditions of the currently processed step are met.

 Campaign
 ~~~~~~~~~~~~~~~~~~